 The True Value of Personalisation in Your Marketing

 Some people just love shopping.
 They enjoy the thrill and excitement of store hopping and chasing after elusive bargains.
-Holiday seasons, they'll pack malls and get shopping done with their entire family in tow.
-They scrounge around frantically on birthdays and Valentine's Day for last minute gifts.
+Holiday seasons, they'll take on the mall with their entire family in tow; or chase around frantically on birthdays and Valentine's Day for last minute gifts.
 I'm not like that - I hate shopping.
-Who has time for queues and people, crying babies and overcrowded chaging rooms?
+Who has time for queues and people, crying babies and overcrowded changing rooms?
 No, I'm definitely not part of the mall-rat race.

 A Marketing Personalisation Definition

-Personalisation is defined as a marketing strategy where companies leverage information, data analysis and digital technology to deliver individualised messages and product offerings to prospects or current customers.
-Because of this nature it is also referred to as one-to-one marketing.
+Personalisation is a marketing strategy where companies leverage information, data analysis and digital technology to deliver individualised messages and product offerings to prospects or current customers.
+It is also referred to as one-to-one marketing.

-Before you can tailor and personalise your visitor's experiences, here are some key technical tips in order to serve dynamic content to your visitors:
+Before you can tailor and personalise your visitor's experiences, there are some key technical steps you should take:

 marketing Personalisation techniques